boating no nos...

 Which made Sea Dog particularly annoying.
 I was in a convoy with 10-12 other boats approaching the Lockport Lock & Dam.
-This section of the waterway is a canal lined with concrete on both sides.
+This section of the canal is lined with concrete on both sides.
 As mentioned above, this means wake is bouncing off both sides causing an X pattern stretching for miles.
 Not really dangerous, but a real pain in the butt.

 I could hear Sea Dog coming on the radio, announcing its intention to overtake each boat doing the last 2-3 miles to the lock.
 We all realized that we were going to be in the lock together and it made absolutely no sense to add more to the crisscrossing wake by going fast enough to pass.
 You seldom hear outright criticism over the VHF, but one Captain subtlety mentioned the speed limit for that section.
 Didn’t do any good.

 As Sea Dog passed me, it wasn’t the truly dangerous high speed ‘sport’ passing I experienced in Clearwater.
 Considering the width of the canal, he kept a reasonable distance off my beam.
 But being in the fast luxury trawler class of boat that sets off a significant wake at anything above idle speed, it was enough to rock L.T. significantly.
 My glaring accomplished no more than the subtle mention of the speed limit.